Officer-involved shooting at state park in McCormick County - South Carolina Radio Network

 Officials have confirmed an officer-involved shooting at a popular state park in McCormick County, although they have so far released few details on what happened.

-The McCormick County Sheriff’s Office confirmed the incident at Hickory Knob State Park early Thursday morning.
+The McCormick County Sheriff’s Office and State Law Enforcement Division confirmed the incident at Hickory Knob State Park early Thursday morning.
 The popular state golf resort is located on the shores of Strom Thurmond Reservoir roughly 8 miles west of McCormick and 40 miles northwest of Augusta, Georgia.

-The sheriff’s office said the suspect is at a Greenwood hospital for non-life threatening injuries.
+A State Law Enforcement Division (SLED) spokesman said the suspect is at a Greenwood hospital for non-life threatening injuries.
 WJBF-TV reports a park ranger fired the shots.
+A spokeswoman for the state Department of Parks, Recreation and Tourism, which maintains South Carolina’s state parks, referred questions to SLED.

-No other information has been released on what happened.
-The State Law Enforcement Division has since taken over the investigation, which is normal procedure whenever a shooting involves a law enforcement officer.
-However, a SLED spokesman was out of the office Thursday and the agency did not release any additional information.
+SLED has since taken over the investigation, which is normal procedure whenever a shooting involves a law enforcement officer.
+However, the agency has not released any additional information, including what led to the shooting or whether the injured individual was armed.